kedx/matlab_script/README.md

 lv.m is used to list variables in the selected datafile.

-gd.m is used to read the SDF file.
+gd.m is used to read the datafile.

 x_px is used to plot phase space.